diegomacario/Super-Sunshine/README.md

 tri 1 3 2
  ```

-And turn it into this:
+The description above may not be as clear as "three scoops of ice cream in the middle of the desert", but it can be interpreted by Super-Sunshine and turned into this:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/ice_cream_dark.png"/>